stefanobrolli/studious-umbrella/README.txt

 Program usage: ./RichModSCGF D A g approx start_prop

-The approximation scheme (approx) can be ADC2, TDA, ADC3
+The approximation scheme (approx) can be ADC2, TDA, ADC3.

+The HF propagator is always computed.

 The starting propagator (start_prop) can be unperturbed or HF.
 To use the unperturbed propagator write unpert, anything else will do HF.